Rashmi Robot: History

 This robot was launched on 1 August 2018, 2 years after the start of its development.
 Its development started as a hobby when Shrivastava's son challenged him after seeing a movie about robots.
 Ranjit worked alone, without a technical team or research lab.

 Events

 In India's Got Talent

 This robot appeared in India's Got Talent season 8.

 As Red FM RJ

 Rashmi appeared on Red FM from December 3, 2018.
 The robot hosted an “Ask Rashmi” segment where it replied to listener's queries on radio.
 Robot Rashmi also hosted a show with RJ Raunac aka Baua in the morning from 10 AM to 11 AM and 'Dilli ke kadak launde' RJ Kisna and Ashish in the evening 5 to 6 p.m.

 Gaganyaan Mission

-Indian Space Research Organisation (Isro) approached the robot's developer to inquire about using it in unmanned missions in preparation for India's first manned mission in space, called Gaganyaan, in 2022.
+Indian Space Research Organisation (Isro) approached the robot's developer to inquire about using it in uncrewed missions in preparation for India's first crewed mission in space, called Gaganyaan, in 2022.
 Two ISRO scientists, met Shrivastava to determine if the existing robot could be upgraded with certain simulated features resembling human physiology ISRO later developed their own Vyommitra robot for this purpose.